mustafaakilli/master-thesis/README.md

 * Use CSS instead of In-line HTML.
 * Add comments to HTML and CSS files.
 * Installing latest versions of NPM and Angular using POM.xml (now it is assumed developer has already installed them).
-* Copy generated files into local file system from local server (now manual).
+* Automatically copying added or generated JSON files to local file system from local server (now manual).
     - Option 1: Use post-deploy scripts (PowerShell, Bash, etc.) or ..
     - Option 2: Download button on the interface.